dbeisser/Natrix2/README.md

 # Output

-After the workflow is finished, all output files can be found under `Natrix-Pipeline/output/`.
+Once the workflow has been completed, all output files can be found in your output folder.

 <p align="center">
 <img src="documentation/images/output_files.png" alt="ouput" width="700"/>